Milder conditions on the way after wintry weekend

 The coldest UK temperature for 65 years was recorded at Braemar in Aberdeenshire on Wednesday night, when the mercury dropped down to minus 23C.

-There were also record lows for England and Wales, when temperatures in Ravensworth, North Yorkshire, dropped to minus 15.3C overnight on Thursday, having previously recorded an all-time low of minus 13.1C on Wednesday night.
+A record low temperature for February was also recorded in England and Wales when temperatures in Ravensworth, North Yorkshire, dropped to minus 15.3C overnight on Thursday.

 The chilly conditions have frozen Trafalgar Square’s fountains and brought large amounts of snowfall to regions across the country.

+Parts of the Thames also froze over in the south of the capital, with the RNLI sharing an image of the ice in Teddington.

-Public Health England (PHE) have extended their cold weather alert through the weekend and have urged people to check on vulnerable relatives and neighbours.
+Public Health England (PHE) has extended its cold weather alert through the weekend and has urged people to check on vulnerable relatives and neighbours.

 “Make a call, or socially-distanced doorstep visit if they live close by, to remind them to heat their home to at least 18C, 64.4F, and to keep up to date with the forecast.